jpcsupplies/Lobby/README.txt

 Be sure to use /lconfig beforehand if you have not noted your current network name or existing Interstellar exit server addresses if you need to add them again.

+There is also an /override jump/bump command.
+This is for freeing (bumping) a ship (as station) out a voxel.
+For instance if an admin manually places an encounter crashed ship,  create an LCD near the cockpit named [override] This will allow users to spool up the interstellar jump engine, using /override.
+Once fully spooled, the user should take a seat and type /depart as prompted.
+This will attempt a random jump override to free it from voxel.

+Danger/Warning: Forcing your interstellar engine to override its safety protocols can result in severe damage to the ship or its systems.
+Trying to jump a ship trapped in voxel will overload it, as in theory it is trying to jump the entire planet.
+Naturally this will fail, but the ship itself will pop out like a cork released under water with unpredicable results!
+(Yes this is deliberate it is meant as an encounter activity!)

+For admins, at the /depart  stage they can specify a distance in metres to force the jump.
+Normal players can only do a single random jump, and it will probably make things explode.
+Admins can also force the interstellar engine to spool up on any grid, not just station blocks stuck in voxels, and can do so without an [override] lcd.

 -

 ***************